jbeluch/hack-and-tell-boulder/docs/round5.rst

 arabic numerals, roman numerals and English.

-Patrick and William Reagen
+Patrick and Liam Reagan
 --------------------------

-Patrick and his son William built an `arduino based game
+Patrick and his son Liam built an `arduino based game
 <https://github.com/reagent/led_game>`_ where you use potentiometers to match
 an RGB led's color to the control LED which is a randomly generated color.